bormind/immutable-setter/README.md

 *setIn* function preserves structural sharing - the returned new object has new objects created for each new or modified value along the keyPath.

-*deleteIn* function preserves structural sharing - the returned new object has new objects created for each new or modified value along the keyPath.
+*deleteIn* function preserves structural sharing - the returned new object has new objects created along the keyPath to
+deleted value.

 *getIn* function is provided for completeness - it returns value specified by the keyPath or *undefined* if the key/index of the kyePath is not found in the traversed object.
 This eliminates necessity of checking if each value along the keyPath